A Guide to Competitive Intelligence

 2. Analyze

-In this step, you will look closer at the information you’ve gathered and look for trends, opportunities, risks, and developments in your market.
+In this step, you will look more closely at the information you’ve gathered and look for trends, opportunities, risks, and developments in your market.
 The goals will guide your research and the benchmarks you wish to achieve.
 The more information you consider, the better informed you will be.
-By keeping time and budget constraints in mind, your company goals will help you stay focused on the most important pieces to analyze.
+By keeping time and budget constraints in mind, your company's goals will help you stay focused on the most important pieces to analyze.

 3. Communicate